 Why Are Allergies To Dogs Becoming More Common?

-Many blogs and websites divide dog breeds into allergenic and hypoallergenic breeds based on anecdotal evidence.
+Based on anecdotal evidence, many blogs and websites divide dog breeds into allergenic and hypoallergenic.

 To be classified as hypoallergenic, a Labradoodle would need to do one of two things: